vNinjaDFW/vNinjaDFW.github.io/_posts/2020-05-14-autodeploycache.md

 service-control --restart vmware-rbd-watchdog
 ```

-I was then able to go back to the vCenter and import the remaining two Image Profiles that I needed.
+I was then able to go back to the vCenter and import the remaining two Image Profiles that I needed!